tomorrowbiostasis/Biostasis-Backend/README.md

 The Biostasis application uses modern programming technologies which allow for building maintainable and versatile software. **Node.js**, **Express.js**, and **NestJs** frameworks were used with **TypeScript** as the programing language due to the simplicity of provided solutions and easy development processes.
 To properly handle varying configuration and credentials keys the app uses environment variables.

 For data storing purposes the application uses **MySQL** database in version 8+.
-From a software perspective, to allow quick data manipulation ORM mechanism has been involved.
-The app uses TypeORM which is a modern and readable way to handle database queries and mapping objects into db records.
+From a software perspective, to allow for quick data manipulation, the ORM mechanism has been involved.
+The app uses TypeORM which is a modern and readable way to handle database queries and mapping objects into database records.

-Biostasis backend uses **Redis** for caching temporary data and queuing long live or postponed processes.
-Used Redis version: 5.0.7.
+The Biostasis app backend uses **Redis** for caching temporary data and queuing long lived or postponed processes.
+Currently using Redis version 5.0.7.

 Everything is containerized using **Docker**.
 Each stage of the app (dev, staging, production) has separated docker definitions.
 Docker compose files have been written using version 3.4 of the language syntax.
-The application runs on node.js ver 16.10.0 image.
+The application runs on Node.js version 16.10.0 image.

 ## installation:
   1. **Setting up Environment Credentials:**